Modules (package)¶

 Lua initializes the C path package.cpath in the same way it initializes the Lua path package.path, using the environment variable

-or a default path defined inluaconf.h
+LUA_CPATHor a default path defined inluaconf.h.

 package.loaded¶